 No Valid Commercial Driver’s License

-In order to drive a commercial vehicle in Florida, the driver must possess a valid commercial driver’s license.
+To drive a commercial vehicle in Florida, the driver must possess a valid commercial driver’s license.
 If the driver is a resident of the State of Florida, then the driver must possess a valid Florida commercial driver’s license.

 Attorney for “No Valid” CDL Crimes in Tampa, FL

-If you are charged with the criminal offense of driving with “no valid commercial license” contact Sammis Law Firm to discuss your best defense with an experienced attorney.
+If you are charged with the criminal offense of driving with “no valid commercial license,” contact Sammis Law Firm to discuss your best defense with an experienced attorney.

-Our attorneys represent commercial drivers charged with traffic related offenses in Tampa and Plant City for Hillsborough County, Bartow for Polk County, Clearwater and St. Petersburg for Pinellas County, Dade City and New Port Richey for Pasco County, and Brooksville in Hernando County, FL.
+Our attorneys represent commercial drivers charged with traffic-related offenses in Tampa and Plant City for Hillsborough County, Bartow for Polk County, Clearwater and St. Petersburg for Pinellas County, Dade City and New Port Richey for Pasco County, and Brooksville in Hernando County, FL.

 We work with our clients to protect them from criminal charges and consequences to their Florida driver’s license.

 Contact us to discuss your case with a lawyer today.
-Call 813-250-0500.

 Elements of No Valid Commercial Driver’s License

-In order to provide the criminal offense of No Valid Commercial Driver’s License, the prosecutor for the State of Florida must prove the following two elements beyond a reasonable doubt:
+To provide the criminal offense of No Valid Commercial Driver’s License, the prosecutor for the State of Florida must prove the following two elements beyond a reasonable doubt:

 1. The defendant drove or was in actual physical control of a commercial motor vehicle upon a highway in this state; and